nabeelp/armada-infra/promptflow/README.md

 fi
 ```

-### Step 06: Create the Prompt Flow in Azure AI Studio (Optional)
+### Step 06: Create the Prompt Flow in Azure AI Foundry (Optional)

-The following steps are optional to help you create the prompt flow scenario in Azure AI Studio.
+The following steps are optional to help you create the prompt flow scenario in Azure AI Foundry.
 These steps are helpful for reviewing and testing the prompt flow, but are not required for deploying, running, or monitoring it.

-The script performs the following steps when the variable `createPromptFlowInAzureAiStudio` is set to `true`:
+The script performs the following steps when the variable `createPromptFlowInAzureAIFoundry` is set to `true`:

 1. Checks if the prompt flow, named by the variable `promptFlowName`, already exists in your project workspace, named by `projectWorkspaceName`.
 2. Gets a list of all prompt flows in the workspace by running the [pfazure flow list](https://microsoft.github.io/promptflow/reference/pfazure-command-reference.html#pfazure-flow-list) command.